maehem/javamancer/README.md

 on command-line tools like "Brew" and "apt-get".

 # Where did you get the idea for this?
+This game had such an impact on me in 1989 that I longed for something like it all the time it since then.
+Fast forward to 2010, I was in between projects and toyed with the idea of creating a Neuromancer-like game using HTML-5, which was newfangled around that time.
+I did a few coding experiments but didn't make any real progress.
+Plus, of course, a paying project came to me and I had to abandon all fun projects for a while.
+A few years later, I had the idea to poke around the original game files with a hex editor, and while I could see small bits of interesting things, I never was able to make any real progress on the games asset secrets.
+I would try that experiment a few more times over the next decade.
+During that time I discovered DOSBox which ran well on MacOS and would occasionally make my way through the original game, just like the old times.
-Around 2020 (perhaps during covid lock-down) I had an idea to extract the data from the original files and maybe do something with them.
+Around 2020 (perhaps during covid lock-down) I had, again the wild notion to extract the data from the original files and maybe do something with them.
 I really liked playing the game in a DOS emulator, but wished there was a way to play it directly on something more modern and maybe even be able to add things to or change things (like imagery) in the game.
-I initially probed around the DAT files with a hex editor but my knowledge of old game encoding and compression were lacking.
+I initially probed around the DAT files with a hex editor, again, but my knowledge of old game encoding and compression were lacking.
 I really couldn't make sense of it so I gave up.
 A few months later, I had the idea of coding something similar from scratch.
-I wanted to make a Neuromancer-like game with my own characters but set in a very similar world (hacking, BBS, Matrix ICE busting, etc.).
-So I started some JavaFX object oriented code experiments  with a "room" where a character could walk around, talk to a NPC, had a simple inventory.
+I had a new idea to make a Neuromancer-like game with my own characters but set in a very similar world (hacking, BBS, Matrix ICE busting, etc.).
+So I started some JavaFX object oriented code game-engine experiments  with a "room" where a character could walk around, talk to a NPC, had a simple inventory.
 I worked out these constraints over a few months and ended up with a game app that was rough but pleasing.
+It was the idea I had dremt up back in 2010 and had attempted in HTML.
+But this time I was able to make much more progress by going with Java/JavaFX, which I used quite considerably professionally up till then.
 I started to add rooms to the experiment and soon had a multi room area that the player could walk room to room and affect the environment.
 I now had my own simple game engine.
 I also started making notes for my own character and setting.
 Like in Neuromancer PC, my character starts with nothing and the NPCs drop hints about what to do next.
 My setting is also in a cyberpunk future but set in the American South West (go with what you know).
-Different challenges than Chiba City.
+Different challenges than Chiba City and a character named "Jack".

-During this process, I'd realized that I had three projects to juggle.
-A Neuromancer PC clone "[Chiba City Blues](https://github.com/maehem/ChibaCityBlues)", my game story idea "Jack" and an engine "Abyss".
-So I divided the work up such that both "Neuro-clone" and "Jack" ran on the same game engine, called "[Abyss](https://github.com/maehem/Abyss)".
- I've been working on those three projects for about three years now, no rush.
-Javamancer is not any of those things, so now I have four related projects.
+"Jack" was running on my new engine called "Abyss".
+But then it occurred to me if I could remake Neuromancer PC in the new Abyss engine (entitled Chiba City Blues)?

-### Abyss engine (my next engine)
+### Abyss engine (my next engine) running a Neuromancer remake
 A little rough around the edges, but a running game on the "[Abyss](https://github.com/maehem/Abyss)" engine.
 Left: My version of Chatsubo Bar.
 Right: My take on the Cyberspace interface.
 I'm still working with an artist for character